Examples of Digital Signage for K-12 Schools | Chapter 3

-Digital signage for K-12 gave the school district more menu flexibility, improved lunchtime traffic, and gave the new high school a sharper look.
+Digital signage for K-12 gave the school district more menu flexibility.
+It also improved lunchtime traffic, and gave the new high school a sharper look.

 The district plans to add a student notification and emergency messaging system to the digital signage network.
 The new system will allow faster and efficient communication among teachers, staff and students with improved engagement.

 This three-part series looked at the validity of K-12 digital signage as a multipurpose education tool both in and outside the classroom.
-Not only has digital signage proven to excel in both of these settings, but it also works to bridge the generation gap between today’s students and their sometimes less tech-savvy educators.
+Digital signage proven to excel in both of these settings.
+But, it also works to bridge the generation gap between today’s students and their sometimes less tech-savvy educators.